m-lamonaca/programming-notes/PowerShell/Powershell Commands.md

 Move-Item -Path <source> -Destination <target>  # move and/or rename files and folders Copy-Item -Path <source> -Destination <target>  # copy (and rename) files and folders

-Test-Path "path" -PathType Container  # check if the exising path exists and is a folder Test-Path "path" -PathType Leaf  # check if the exising path exists and is a file
+Test-Path "path" -PathType Container  # check if the existing path exists and is a folder Test-Path "path" -PathType Leaf  # check if the existing path exists and is a file

 # start, list , kill processes
 Start-Process -FilePath <file>  # open a file with the default process/program